Sawtooth National Forest: Waterways

 There are over 1,100 lakes covering 7600 acre and an estimated 7500 mi of temporary and permanent streams and rivers in the forest.
 Over 680 mi of streams are found in the Fairfield District, over 500 mi in the Ketchum District, and over 450 mi in the Minidoka District.
 The entire northern portion of the forest is in the watershed of the Snake River, a tributary of the Columbia River.
 The Salmon River's headwaters are in the upper Sawtooth Valley, and this river drains much of the SNRA and follows a tortuous, overall northwesterly course before flowing into the Snake River 425 mi downstream.
-The eastern side of the Sawtooth Mountains is drained by the South Fork of the Payette River.
+The western side of the Sawtooth Mountains is drained by the South Fork of the Payette River.
 The northern Soldier Mountains, southern Smoky Mountains, and much of the Fairfield District are drained by the South Fork of the Boise River, which flows into Anderson Ranch Reservoir just west of the forest.
 The Ketchum District, part of the SNRA, and the southern slopes of the Fairfield District are drained by the Big Wood River.
 Much of the Minidoka District is also drained by the Snake River via the Raft River and other tributaries, but portions of the Black Pine and Raft River Mountains drain into the Great Salt Lake.
 The annual water yield from the forest is estimated just below 2300000 acre.foot.

 Most of the forest's lakes are the result of glaciation and occur in the SNRA in the Sawtooth and White Cloud Mountains, but lakes can be found in most of the other mountain ranges of the forest.
 There are over 20 lakes in the Fairfield District, 90 in the Ketchum District, and 6 lakes and 3 reservoirs in the Minidoka District.
 The largest lake on the forest is Redfish Lake, a moraine-dammed lake that is 4.5 mi long, 0.72 mi wide, and up to 387 ft deep.
 Other large lakes include Alturas, Pettit, Sawtooth, Stanley, and Yellow Belly lakes.